xinzhan/core-services.en/help/interface/attributes/t-update-schema.md

 ---
 description: How to delete and replace attributes in the schema in Adobe Experience Cloud.
-title: Update the schema (delete an attribute) | Adobe Experience Cloud
+title: Update the schema (delete an attribute)
 uuid: a465fa89-6c7f-4c07-aa59-84c968a82917
 ---